The Problem with Safety Belts for Children

 Without a booster the regular vehicle seat is too long to let a child’s knees bend, and to get comfortable on the long vehicle seat the child would likely slouch.
 When a child slouches, the seat belt both moves over their stomach and becomes loose, both of which can cause injury in a crash.

 In a booster, the child’s back rests against the back of the vehicle seat (in a backless booster) or booster seat itself (in a high-backed booster), allowing both the shoulder belt to tighten appropriately against the child’s upper body and the lap belt to remain safely over their hips .

-The booster has either small handles, arm rests, guides or slots that help position the lap portion of the belt low and flat across a child’s upper thighs and prevent the lap belt from riding up onto the abdomen.
-This eliminates the risk of “seat belt syndrome.”
+Seat belt guides: Boosters also include seat belt guides to prevent the vehicle seat belt from approaching the child’s abdomen.
+The booster will have small handles, armrests, guides or slots to position the lap portion of the seat belt low and flat across a child’s upper thighs.
+These guides both position the belt in the proper area and also prevent the belt from then sliding up onto the child’s abdomen.

 In the first diagram, a child who should be using a booster seat is instead using just a lap-and-shoulder belt.
 However, he has put the shoulder portion of his seat belt behind his back, which means his upper body is not restrained.
 Look how far his head moves in a crash!

 In the second diagram, a child who should be using a booster is instead using just a lap-and-shoulder belt, albeit correctly.
 His head still moves quite far forward during a crash.